Sustainability

 Our approach to responsible investment primarily centres around ESG integration, investment stewardship and advocacy.
 However, in limited circumstances, we also apply investment exclusions, which we set out below.

-For Australian or International listed shares, when Cbus itself (either through its internal or external investment managers) invests directly in those shares, we exclude direct investments in the following (subject to the exceptions set out further below):
+For Australian or International listed shares, when Cbus Super itself (either through its internal or external investment managers) invests directly in those shares, we exclude direct investments in the following (subject to the exceptions set out further below):

 • (Controversial Weapons) companies which have direct involvement in: